The Missionary Rosary

 and we will have become one with the desires of the Redeemer”.

-We begin with the Sign of the Cross and with the symbol of the Apostles
+We begin with the Sign of the Cross and the Apostles’ Creed:

 +In the name of the Father, and of the Son, and of the Holy Spirit.
 Amen.

-I believe in God, the Father almighty creator of heaven and earth and in Jesus Christ, His only Son, our Lord, who was conceived by the Holy Spirit, born of the Virgin Mary, suffered under Pontius Pilate, was crucified, died, and was buried.
-He descended into hell.
-On the third day he rose again from the dead.
-He ascended into heaven and is seated at the right hand of God, the Father almighty.
-He will come again in glory to judge the living and the dead.
-I believe in the Holy Spirit, the Holy Catholic Church, the communion of saints, the forgiveness of sins, the resurrection of the body, and the life everlasting.
+I believe in God, the Father almighty, Creator of heaven and earth, and in Jesus Christ, his only Son, our Lord, who was conceived by the Holy Spirit, born of the Virgin Mary, suffered under Pontius Pilate, was crucified, died and was buried; he descended into hell; on the third day he rose again from the dead; he ascended into heaven, and is seated at the right hand of God the Father almighty; from there he will come to judge the living and the dead.
+I believe in the Holy Spirit, the holy catholic Church, the communion of saints, the forgiveness of sins, the resurrection of the body, and life everlasting.
 Amen.

 We then pray

-Hail Mary, full of grace.
-The Lord is with thee.
-Blessed art thou amongst women, and blessed is the fruit of thy womb, Jesus.
+Hail, Mary, full of grace, the Lord is with thee.
+Blessed art thou among women and blessed is the fruit of thy womb, Jesus.
 Holy Mary, Mother of God, pray for us sinners, now and at the hour of our death.
 Amen.

-O my Jesus, forgive us our sins, save us from the fires of hell; lead all souls to heaven especially those who are in most need of your Mercy.
-Amén.
+O my Jesus, forgive us our sins, save us from the fires of hell; lead all souls to Heaven, especially those who are in most need of thy Mercy.
+Amen.

 The following brief information about this continent can also be read